Before Beginning Therapy

 When beginning counselling and psychotherapy, I recommend meeting initially once a week.
 This is to facilitate our relationship and will enable me to learn about your experiences and expectations so that I can best support you.
 We may later decide to meet alternatively according to your needs.
 Our weekly sessions are up to 60 minutes.
 Please note that I am happy to work with you and provide some flexibility according to your specific needs.

 My fees are 55.00 € or £50.00 per 60 minute session for one to one therapy.
-Payments can be made by cash (to be paid at the start of our session) or via Internet Banking (paid within 48 hours).
-I will send you an invoice for our sessions at the end of each month.
+Payments can be made by cash (to be paid at the start of our session) or via Internet Banking.
+I will send you an invoice following our initial session and then at the end of each month.

 I understand that sometimes we need to cancel or rearrange scheduled appointments.
 If this is the case, I ask that you provide me as much notice as possible and a minimum of 24 hours notice.
 This allows me to rearrange my schedule and offer you an alternative session.
 If you provide me less than 24 hours notice, please note that I will charge you for the full session.
-Like wise, if we have an appointment scheduled and I give you less than 24 hours notice, I won't charge you for our following session.
 If you have any questions about the cancellation policy, please get in touch.

 Confidentiality is key to our working together.
 I will honour you and what you share with me.
 To ensure that I am working ethically and keeping to my professional standards, I meet with my supervisor (a highly experienced psychotherapist) at least once a month.
 I share my client work with my supervisor, who is also bound by a confidentiality agreement.
 Please be aware that professionally I do have some limits to our confidentiality agreement.
 I will ask that we discuss these further if we decide to meet together.
 Any limits are for the safety and well-being of yourself and other individuals.